Apple finally acquired everyone’s favorite music app Shazam on Monday, after reports of a deal negotiation surfaced last Friday.

 Unfortunately, like many revolutionary companies, Shazam’s bread-and-butter technology is now attainable for anyone with a few engineers and a mattress full of cash.

 But being part of the world’s most profitable company ain’t a bad gig

-And word on the street is it’s great timing for Apple, too: they’re only from releasing their new HomePod smart speaker, so they’re hoping Shazam will OG music-recognition tech to compete with juggernauts, Google and Amazon.
+And word on the street is it’s great timing for Apple, too: they’re only months away from releasing their new HomePod smart speaker, so they’re hoping Shazam will OG music-recognition tech to compete with juggernauts, Google and Amazon.